 1 Corinthians 5:6-8

 6 Your boasting is not good.
 Do you not know that a little leaven leavens the whole lump?
 7 Cleanse out the old leaven that you may be a new lump, as you really are unleavened.
 For Christ, our Passover lamb, has been sacrificed.
 8 Let us therefore celebrate the festival, not with the old leaven, the leaven of malice and evil, but with the unleavened bread of sincerity and truth.

-In the life of Israel adhering to the laws written by Moses in the Old Testament (eg Leviticus 2:11), leaven was something to be removed completely from the house at certain times of the year and in particular during the feast of unleavened bread which is linked to the Passover feast which was the time of year when Jesus was crucified.
-Jewish children were taught that every crumb must be removed completely from the home to prepare themselves for this worship feast and no leaven/yeast risen bread is consumed at this time.
+In the life of Israel adhering to the laws written by Moses in the Old Testament (eg Leviticus 2:11), leaven was something to be removed completely from the house at certain times of the year.
+This was very important during the feast of unleavened bread (linked to the Passover feast) which was the time of year when Jesus was crucified.
+Jewish children were taught that every crumb must be removed completely from the home to prepare themselves for this worship feast.

 So now read the parable of Jesus once again with the above in mind:

 33 He told them another parable.
 “The kingdom of heaven is like leaven that a woman took and hid in three measures of flour, till it was all leavened.”

 The women hid the leaven in the flour and it leavened all three measures of flour.
 The evil one likes to hide things and if allowed to, it can permeate everything.
 The Kingdom of heaven here on earth, in our churches and lives, is under attack by the enemy.
 The parable of the wheat and tares in Matthew 13:24-30 has the same idea of the enemy planting that which is evil in the Kingdom.

 So what might leaven be a symbol of?
 Here are some examples: